sirimuppala/customer-churn-prediction-amazon-sagemaker-workshop/README.md

 Losing customers is costly for any business.
 Proactively identifying customers that are likely to leave early on gives the business a chance to offer customers appropriate incentives to stay.
 This is the problem of customer churn prediction.

-In this lab, we will use a well understood machine learning supervised learning algorithm XGBoost for customer churn prediction.
+In this lab, we will use XGBoost, a well understood machine learning supervised learning algorithm for customer churn prediction.
 In particular, we will use Amazon SageMaker's built-in XGBoost algorithm.
 We will also use Amazon SageMaker managed service to build, train and deploy the XGBoost customer churn prediction model.

 Let’s get started.